 Exotic fruits, available all year round: pineapple, bananas, coconut, dragon fruit (pitaya or pitahaya), passion fruit, papaya, plantain.

 Oatmeal porridge is a highly nutritious food that offers several health benefits.
-Rich in soluble fibers, such as beta-glucans, oatmeal porridge helps reduce LDL cholesterol in the blood, thus contributing to cardiovascular health.
-Due to its ability to regulate blood sugar levels, it is also a great ally for those with glycemic issues.
-Moreover, oats are a good source of proteins, B vitamins, iron, and antioxidants, providing lasting energy and supporting metabolism.
-Consuming oatmeal porridge regularly can therefore contribute to a balanced diet and general well-being.
+Rich in soluble fibers, like beta-glucans, oatmeal porridge helps lower LDL cholesterol in the blood, thus contributing to cardiovascular health.
+With its ability to regulate blood sugar levels, it is also a great ally for those with glucose problems.
+Moreover, oats are a good source of protein, B vitamins, iron, and antioxidants, providing lasting energy and supporting metabolism.
+Regularly consuming oatmeal porridge can thus contribute to a balanced diet and overall well-being.

-A standard portion of oatmeal porridge is about 40-50 grams of dry flakes, which corresponds to a bowl once cooked.
-It is important to also consider the other ingredients to balance the caloric intake of breakfast.
+A standard serving of oatmeal porridge is about 40-50 grams of dry oats, which corresponds to a bowl once cooked.
+It’s important to also consider the other ingredients to balance the caloric intake of the breakfast.

-Eating porridge in the morning provides lasting energy thanks to complex carbohydrates.
+Eating porridge in the morning provides lasting energy due to its complex carbohydrates.
 It is rich in fiber and helps regulate blood sugar levels, keeping energy levels stable throughout the morning.
 It is a nutritious breakfast that contributes to a healthy diet.

-Oats for a healthy breakfast can be consumed as mentioned above, as porridge.
-Alternatively, you can add raw flakes (blended or whole) to yogurt or plant-based milk for a quick and nutritious breakfast.
+Oats for a healthy breakfast can be consumed as above, as porridge.
+Alternatively, raw oats (blended or whole) can be added to yogurt or plant-based milk for a quick and nutritious breakfast.